-Crypto scammers defrauded users out of $14 billion in 2021 alone, and with the growing popularity of cryptocurrency, this figure is likely to continue trending up over time.
+Crypto scammers defrauded users out of $14 billion in 2021 alone, and as the popularity of Web3 continues to grow, this figure is likely to trend upward over time.

 When sending cryptocurrency, it’s important to always stay alert for potential scammers.
-After all, in any crypto transaction there’s no way to retrieve your money back once you’ve sent it.
+After all, crypto transactions are irreversible and can only be refunded by a willing third party.

-Crypto scams come in all shapes and sizes.
-This article highlights the most common cryptocurrency scams out there, how to protect yourself from them, and what to do if you have fallen victim to one.
+This article highlights the most common cryptocurrency scams, how to protect yourself from them, and what to do if you have fallen victim to one.

 Best practices to avoid cryptocurrency scams